 This starts when we are in utero.
 The first connection we make in this life and depending on how welcoming a space it is for us will be one of the determining factors in our ability to give and receive in our relationships.

-As we are developing our attachment with our parents or caregivers we are building a matrix for how to engage with others and develop meaningful bonds.
+As we are developing our attachment with our parents we are building a matrix for how to engage with others and develop meaningful bonds.
 This matrix is permeable and flexible and will change as we grow but there is an underlying pattern that develops.
 This strengthens or damages our ability to be conscious of our feelings and know how to calm and soothe ourselves.

 There is a connection between the attachment that develops between child and parent and the feelings the child develop about himself.